snakeleon/YouCompleteMe-x64/README.md

 ### FreeBSD/OpenBSD

+These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
-OpenBSD / FreeBSD are not officially supported platforms by YCM.
+**NOTE:** OpenBSD / FreeBSD are not officially supported platforms by YCM.

 Make sure you have Vim 7.4.143 with Python 2 or Python 3 support.